 How Do I Know If My CBD Is Quality?

 Sure, you can grab a bottle of CBD from your gas station or quickie stop — but not everything is what it claims.
-First, look to see if the products are independently tested like ours [link to COA] and check the ingredients list.
+First, look to see if the products are independently tested like ours (Click link below to see all test results.) and check the ingredients list.
 Look at the oil consistency, color and clarity before buying.
 Keep a journal focusing on your top three symptoms and track your progress on each, daily, for 30 days.
 If you don't see results within that time, it might be time to switch products.